reowst/sdk/FAQ.md

 Not yet.
 We are actively investigating this as an option.
 Please talk to us so we can understand your use case sales@networknext.com

-# What happens if Network Next ever goes down?
+## What happens if Network Next ever goes down?
+Will players be disconnected from my game?

-If our SDK cannot talk to our backend platform for any reason, players automatically fall back to the public internet and are _free_.
+No. If our SDK cannot talk to our backend platform for any reason, players automatically fall back to the public internet and are _free_.